oracle-livelabs/apex/workflows/6-creating-pages.md

   ![create page process](./images/click-create-process.png " ")

-3. Select the newly created Page Process and then in the property editor, do the following changes.
+3. Select the newly created Page Process, and then in the property editor, do the following changes.
       - Under Identification,
           - Set the **Name** as **Doctor Appointment Workflow**.
           - Set the **Type** as **Workflow**.